All settings are stored in the URL. This is updated every time you make a change.

 You may want to disable this limit to see what effect it has on the final levels.

-A barrier is only considered to be screening if the horizontal dimension perpendicular to the source-to-receiver line is greater than the wavelength.
+Following the method in ISO9613-2, a barrier is only considered to be screening if the horizontal dimension perpendicular to the source-to-receiver line is greater than the wavelength.

 You may want to disable this check to explore the unusual effect it causes.
 For example, as you move around a barrier its apparent width in your field of vision decreases.
 There will be a point where this width drops below the wavelength of the source and the barrier will no longer be considered to be screening.

-Screens with a reflection coefficient above 0.2 are considered to be reflecting and the model will include these reflected sources in up to two screens (when First and Second reflections are enabled in the settings.
+Screens with a reflection coefficient above 0.2 are considered to be reflecting and the model will include these reflected sources in up to two screens when First and Second reflections are enabled in the settings.
 Barrier attenuation along the reflected path is also considered up to the height of the reflecting screen.

 This is the reduction in level applied to the original sound level based on the chosen reflection coefficient.